TypeFox/monaco-languageclient/docs/basic-usage/getting-started.md

     }
 }
 ```
 Connects to an external language server via WebSocket.
-The language server provides the intelligent features.
+The language server then provides JSON language support.

 ## Next Steps

 Congratulations!
-You've created your first Monaco Language Client integration.
+If everything worked as expected, then you've created your first Monaco Language Client integration.
 From here you can:

 1. **Explore [Configuration](configuration.md)** to customize the editor behavior
 2. **Check out [Examples](examples.md)** for other language server integrations
 3. **Learn about [Extended Mode](../advanced-usage/extended-mode.md)** for more VS Code-like features
 4. **Try [Web Workers](../advanced-usage/web-workers.md)** for in-browser language servers